 Feature stories should link to content pages on the website and not to news items.
 Similarly news items on the website should not act as content pages.

-Feature story images should not include logos.
+Feature story images should not include logos or text.

 File sizes